nilostolte/Assembler/8051/README.md

 	ANL  A,#0FH
 ```

-To check how all this works fine, one can check any desired values besides `0x4A` as explained above and execute the program step by step clicking on the buttom step.
-To restart from the first instruction with new values, just press RST buttom, change the value as instructed above, and start pushing Step buttom to execute step by step.
+To check how all this works fine, one can check any desired values besides `0x4A` as explained above and execute the program step by step clicking on the buttom `Step`.
+To restart from the first instruction with new values, just press `RST` buttom, change the value as instructed above, and start pushing `Step` buttom to execute step by step.